 OPEN CALL

-RESIDENCIA EPECUÉN invites you to apply for its 17th edition, which will take place from May 13 to 26, 2025, on the shores of Lake Epecuén, intended for artists, researchers, and curators interested in situated practices.
+Residencia Epecuén invites applications for its 17th edition, which will take place from November 10 to 23, 2025, on the shores of Lake Epecuén, aimed at artists, researchers, and curators interested in site-specific practices.

 The purpose of this residency is to provide a space for creation and reflection around the ruins of Epecuén, its lagoon, and the city of Carhué.
-Participants will explore the context through field research and training proposals, promoting exchange, debate, and critical thinking in a group coexistence of fourteen days.
+Participants will explore the context through field research and training proposals, promoting exchange, debate, and critical thinking, in a 14-day group living experience.

-The training program includes workshops and theoretical classes focused on situated practices, support, debates, and production support, and an exhibition of processes open to the community.
+The training program includes workshops and theoretical classes focused on site-specific practices, guidance, debates, production support, and a process exhibition open to the community.

-We encourage the participation of artists, curators, and researchers from various backgrounds and ages, promoting the exchange and development of processes.
+We encourage the participation of artists from all disciplines, curators, and researchers of diverse backgrounds and ages, fostering exchange and process development.

-The residency promotes the exploration of individual and/or collective poetics within the Argentine pampas, contributing to enrich the historical, social, cultural, and environmental heritage.
-We create opportunities for dialogue and exchange between residents and the Carhué community, understanding contemporary art as a means to rethink, question, and work on memory, territory, identity, ruin, landscape, among others.
+The residency promotes the exploration of individual and/or collective poetics framed within the Argentine Pampas territory, aiming to enrich the historical, social, cultural, and environmental heritage.
+We create instances of dialogue and exchange between the residents and the Carhué community, understanding contemporary art as a means to rethink, question, and work on memory, territory, identity, ruin, landscape, the environment, among others.

-Participation in the program offers the possibility of follow-up for projects, promotion, exhibition, and commercialization of work, encouraging dialogue between residents and the local and international art scene.
+Participation in the program offers the possibility of subsequent project follow-up, dissemination, exhibition, and marketing of works, fostering dialogue between the residents and the local and international art scenes.

 LOCATION